tomerlev1/Brainwashed/README.md

 In this project I used several technologies that I taught myself such as:
 * Mongoose&MongoDB for the Database,
-* NodeJS for the server
+* NodeJS&ExpressJS for the server
 * and JS, EJS, HTML5, CSS3 for the frontend of my blog.

 I learnd a lot from this project about ways to protect a site from hacking and code injections